-No exploration of the Great White North is complete without embarking on a Western Canada road trip.
-Home to some of the finest scenery in Canada, the provinces of Alberta and British Columbia are built for serious Canadian road-tripping.
+Exploring the Great White North isn’t complete without a Western Canada road trip.
+The provinces of Alberta and British Columbia are home to the finest scenery in Canada.
+And with their mesmerizing road routes, they’re built for serious Canadian road-tripping.

-Whether it’s roaming along the iconic Icefields Parkway between Jasper and Banff & Lake Louise, enjoying the scenic drive along the Trans-Canada Highway through Yoho National Park and Glacier National Park, or heading north to Whistler along the Sea to Sky Highway, start planning the ultimate Western Canadian road trip itinerary with this complete guide…
+On your Western Canada itinerary, you’ll roam along the iconic Icefields Parkway between Jasper and Banff & Lake Louise.
+You’ll enjoy the scenic drive along the Trans-Canada Highway through Yoho National Park and Glacier National Park.
+And you’ll see the West Coast at its finest as you head north to Whistler along the Sea to Sky Highway.

 Where to go in Western Canada in two weeks